 Our measures in the area of energy-saving construction:

-Already back in 2011, we installed a photovoltaic system on the roof of the Lichtwiese canteen in cooperation with the TUD in order to use solar energy for power generation.
-Until its temporary partial dismantling in autumn 2017, it had an installed capacity of 58.86kW.
-The dismantling had become necessary due to leaks in the canteen roof.
-The refurbishment of the roof area with high-quality insulation will result in a better energy efficiency of the building.
+• Installation of a photovoltaic system on the roof of the Mensa Lichtwiese in cooperation with the TU Darmstadt.
+The system had an installed capacity of 58.86kW until its temporary partial dismantling in autumn 2017.
+The dismantling was necessary due to leaks in the canteen roof.
+After a successful roof renovation by the TU Darmstadt, the system is now largely reinstalled.
+The roof area is now equipped with high-quality insulation material, which leads to improved energy efficiency of the building.

-On the roofs of our new residential complex "re_st" in Riedeselstraße, a solar thermal system which uses solar energy to generate hot water and support the heating system has been installed for the first time.
+• For the first time, we installed a solar thermal system on the roofs of our newest residential complex "rest" in Riedeselstraße, which uses solar energy to generate hot water and support the heating system.
+This contributes to lower gas consumption per capita.

 Between 2013 and 2019, various measures to optimise the heating energy demand took place in our largest residential complex, the Karlshof.
 The renovation of the central heating system played a major role in this.
 As a result, the on-site combined heat and power unit (CHP), which operates with natural gas by an external service provider, is now optimally utilised.
 Only when the CHP's output is insufficient on cold days, there comes additional heating fed from the grid.